jstatlab/demo/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of demo is to demonstrate how build a simple package in R
+The goal of `{demo}` is to demonstrate how build a simple package in R

 ## Installation